WoNoMute/wonomute.github.io/_directory/karolina-jawad.md

 layout: post
 permalink: /directory-of-wonomute/karolina-jawad/
 image: /assets/directory/karolina-jawad.jpg
-excerpt: <strong>Karolina Jawad</strong> joined WoNoMute (2018-present) via the Music, Communication and Technology Master's programme at NTNU/UiO.
+excerpt: <strong>Karolina Jawad</strong> joined WoNoMute (since 2018) through the Music, Communication and Technology Master's programme at NTNU/UiO.
 Currently based in Berlin, Karolina continues to contribute remotely to making underrepresented biographies in music technology more visible.
-She is interested in exploring musical interfaces for their political and social implications.
+She is interested in exploring musical intersections for their political, social and aesthetic implications.
 comments: false
 ---